 According to Alabama law, any person who is not enrolled in or employed by Lanett City Schools is a visitor.
 Lanett City Schools operate under the premise of a closed campus policy.
-All visitors are required to report first to the school office to obtain a pass before going to any other part of the school.
+All visitors are required to report first to the school office lobby to obtain a pass before going to any other part of the school.
 This includes relatives of faculty members.
-Student visitors to classrooms are not permitted.

-The principal is responsible for protecting instructional time and the welfare of students.
+The principal is responsible for protecting instructional time and the safety and wellbeing of students and staff.
 School office personnel should be aware of the purpose of any visit.
 If at all possible visits should be pre-arranged.
 Principals are authorized to take the necessary steps in dealing with unauthorized visitors.
 Parents and others are welcome to visit the school at appropriate times.
 Special programs and visiting days shall be planned to provide such visits.